 The study of the effective theory allows to put together quantitative remarks on the phase transitions of the four-point function (see section \ref{secIntro}).

 We begin with the theory at $g=0$.
 Let us make a continuous variation of $z$ (and of $\bar{z}=z^*$ in Euclidean spacetime) that traces a curve crossing the boundary between two regions in figure \ref{fig}, for example I and II \footnote{One could also vary $\alpha$ and $\bar{\alpha}$ with the effect of reshaping the regions in figure \ref{fig}.}.
-The correlator exhibits one or more ``phase transitions'': when two saddle-points contribute with equal weight ($S_{\textrm{eff}}[\rho^*_{(I)}]=S_{\textrm{eff}}[\rho^*_{(II)}]$ for a critical value $z=z_c$) or when the dominant saddle-point becomes unstable because some masses undergo a sign change (at the ``Hagedorn'' cross-ratio $z=z_H$).
+The correlator exhibits one or more ``phase transitions'': when two saddle points contribute with equal weight ($S_{\textrm{eff}}[\rho^*_{(I)}]=S_{\textrm{eff}}[\rho^*_{(II)}]$ for a critical value $z=z_c$) or when the dominant saddle point becomes unstable because some masses undergo a sign change (at the ``Hagedorn'' cross ratio $z=z_H$).
 The transition is first order if $z$ takes on the value $z_c$ first and then $z_H$, or second order if $z_c=z_H$.

 For a given variation of $z$, the critical value ${z=z_c}$ sits at the crossing point between two regions, where two elements in the set $\{1, u_1, u_1/u_2\}$ are equal.
 The effective theory is sensitive to $z_c$: the tree-level and one-loop data \eqref{eq21} discriminate three cases, depending on which element has the greatest value.
 The same remarks hold true when $y_{13}=y_{24}=0$: both the diagrammatic and effective-theory approaches are able to tell apart $r<1$ and $r>1$ in \eqref{eq1}-\eqref{eq2}.
-Based on these observations, we argue that $z_c$ depends only on the geometric information encoded into the ``cross-ratios'' \eqref{eq4}, hence $z_c$ is independent of the coupling $g$.
+Based on these observations, we argue that $z_c$ depends only on the geometric information encoded into the ``cross ratios'' \eqref{eq4}, hence $z_c$ is independent of the coupling $g$.

 This contrasts with $z_H=z_H(g)$, a function yet to be determined and defined by the emergence of tachyons in the open-string spectrum of the TBA partition function.
-Here we approach the determination of $z_H(g)$ by studying the stability of the saddle-points of the effective theory.
+Here we approach the determination of $z_H(g)$ by studying the stability of the saddle points of the effective theory.
 We analyze the spectrum of small fluctuations around the solution I without loss in generality.
 Denoting the vector of 10 real fluctuations (listed below \eqref{eq17}) with $\tilde{\rho}$, the effective action has the expansion $S_{\textrm{eff}}[\rho]= -2Ng^{-2}\tilde{\rho}^T M \tilde{\rho}+\dots $, where the mass matrix $M$ has doubly-degenerate eigenvalues